 ・To reduce congestion, please keep your distance from other customers while waiting for the restrooms.

 ・Shouts by members of the audience (Ō-mukō) will be prohibited.

-・Regarding tickets for single acts only, customers with tickets for consecutive acts are asked to leave the theatre once the previous act has ended so that the theatre can be cleaned and sanitized.
+・Customers with tickets for consecutive parts are asked to leave the theatre once the previous part has ended so that the theatre can be cleaned and sanitized.

 ・Please refrain from giving gifts or letters or from paying visits to cast members.